The Link Between Child Abuse and Substance Abuse

 Childhood abuse is a strong indicator of substance abuse and addiction later in life.
 Adults who were abused or neglected during childhood often turn to drugs and alcohol for self-medicated coping.
 Along with the development of substance abuse problems, these adults are at increased risk for abusing their own children; increased stressors such as poverty, loss of employment, and illness only make things more difficult.
 These factors often result in a vicious cycle of child maltreatment and substance abuse across generations of family.

-is an essential step for adults seeking recovery and looking to break the intergenerational cycle of child abuse and neglect.
+Substance abuse treatment is an essential step for adults seeking recovery and looking to break the intergenerational cycle of child abuse and neglect.
 In addition to parents receiving the appropriate therapy at a rehab center, assistance for abused children may be provided by child welfare services, school systems, and healthcare providers.
 This assistance will allow parents with addiction to get the necessary help they need while ensuring that their children are free from further abuse and neglect.

 - Lipari, R.N. & Van Horn, S.L.
 (2017).
 Children living with parents who have a substance use disorder.
 Center for Behavioral Health Statistics and Quality, Substance Abuse and Mental Health Services Administration.